 The same appreciation is extended to my friends in Townsville, Australia.
 I would like to thank all the fellows in the PhD student room.
 Thank you for your positive and constructive feedback throughout this programme.
-I also want to thank those friends who have been accompanying with me all the time - Jian Qian, Lu Huan, Qian another.
+I also want to thank those friends who have been accompanying with me all the time - Jian Qian, Lu Huan, Qian Zengqiang, Caohui and Li Xun.
+Thank you for sharing and being there for one another.
 Special thanks must be given to Prof. Zhangyue Zhou and Dr. Hongbo Liu, who have encouraged and supported me to overcome difficult times in the final stage.